dotbts/BPA/README.md

-# At TRB?
-Join us on Wednesday!

-Please join us at this year’s TRB Annual Meeting, on Wednesday, January 14th at 5pm EST (Walter E. Washington Convention Center, Conference Room #305) for a GATIS meet-up and networking event!

-This event is a chance to get up to speed with the process of drafting the General Active Transportation Infrastructure Specification (GATIS)<https://github.com/dotbts/BPA>, as well as connect with colleagues across the space and take a break from the hustle and bustle of TRB.

-We’ll have a ~30-minute panel discussion with a couple of the people who have field tested the specification, as well as one of the leaders of the Specification Development Subgroup:
-* Panelists: Shirley Shiqin Liu, Accessibility Observatory, Center for Transportation Studies, University of Minnesota; Will Rogers, Greater Nashville Regional Council; Paul Moser, Delaware DOT
-* Facilitator: Carl Fredlund, Strategic Director, MobilityData

-We’ll also hear an update from Jennifer Dill, Portland State University, on the progress of the NCHRP 07-31 State DOT and Tribal Use of Active Transportation Data: Practices, Sources, Needs, and Gaps project.

-Then we’ll have some time to connect with each other, talk about our research and future work, and think ahead to our impact in 2026.

-This will be an in-person meeting, with no virtual option due to room logistics.
-But there will be other opportunities to connect in the coming months, including our next collaboration meeting on January 29th at 3pm ET.

-We hope to see you there, and we wish you a great TRB!

 # General Active Transportation Infrastructure Specification (GATIS)
 Draft #2 of the General Active Transportation Infrastructure Specification (GATIS) is now available for public review and comment.
 This draft was developed by the Specification Development Subgroup of the [National Collaboration on Bicycle, Pedestrian, and Accessibility Infrastructure Data (NC-BPAID)](https://github.com/dotbts/BPA?tab=readme-ov-file#the-national-collaboration-on-bicycle-pedestrian-and-accessibility-infrastructure-data-nc-bpaid).